 Where to Stay with 2 Days in San Francisco

 After deciding what to see San Francisco in 2 days, then you need to select the best possible accommodation for your getaway.
 Luckily, San Francisco has plenty of options for you to choose from.
 Don’t go broke if you can avoid it.

-For instance, as a budget traveler, I stayed in USA Hostels San Francisco property which is not too far from Union Square.
+For instance, as a budget traveler, I stayed in USA Hostels San Francisco (now closed, alas) which is not too far from Union Square.
 It was perfectly situated near the BART, providing easy access to the airport, and I had no problems seeing all the attractions.

 As for neighborhoods, you want to stay in a central location especially with only 48 hours to spare.
 Coming in from outside the city will only waste your time.